-Consult a health care practitioner prior to use if you are pregnant or breastfeeding, if you have liver or kidney disease, if you have been instructed to follow a low protein diet, or for use beyond 8 weeks.
+Consult a health care practitioner prior to use if you are pregnant or breastfeeding, if you have liver or kidney disease, if you have been instructed to follow a low protein diet, or for use beyond eight weeks.
 May cause mild gastrointestinal disturbances.
 Do not use if you have a milk allergy.

-Targets abnormal cells
+- Targets abnormal cells

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.